The Descent from the Cross (David Folley)

 Others however found the work to be ‘savage’.
 On the last visit the painter made to view the work in 2007 he found the painting behind a curtain; as the church warden informed him, “unfortunately, some of our congregation still find the image too painful to look at”.

-The commission remit from Chudley was to paint a work which engages, inspires and up lifts the viewer to contemplate the historical and mystical human presence as found in the scene.
+The commission remit from Chudley was to paint a work which engages, inspires and uplifts the viewer to contemplate the historical and mystical human presence as found in the scene.
 With this in mind the painter included many Christian iconographic references.
-Two examples from the painter's private notes: Firstly, in keeping with the fifteenth century tradition, Chudley has been depicted in the role of the doner; kneeling in prayer with his attention transfixed upon the body of Christ.
-Secondly, the painter has included himself in the painting not as an ego motive but as a reflection of the Horation adage; 'the painter must live through his subjects’ actions so that their depiction is emotionally convincing.
+Two examples from the painter's private notes: Firstly, in keeping with the fifteenth century tradition, Chudley has been depicted in the role of the doner, kneeling in prayer with his attention transfixed upon the body of Christ.
+Secondly, the painter has included himself in the painting not as an ego motive but as a reflection of the Horation adage, 'the painter must live through his subjects’ actions so that their depiction is emotionally convincing.'

 Chudley was introduced to Folley in 1976 when he was curate-in-charge of the Plymouth parish of Leigham and Glenholt where the painter had a studio.
 At the time, the painter was painting his version of the crucifixion inspired by Hieronymus Bosch’s The Garden of Earthly Delights.
-Impressed by the teenager's artistic ability The Revd Chudley asked if he could have the finished work.
+Impressed by the teenager's artistic ability Rev. Chudley asked if he could have the finished work.
 Unfortunately it was never finished and subsequently destroyed by the painter in 1982.

 Twenty years later in 1995, Folley was commissioned to paint a large altar painting depicting Christ's Descent from the Cross.
 The painting's first public unveiling was on Thursday 28 March 1996 at St. Andrew's Church Plymouth prior to the painting's transportation to Wickford.
-The Bishop of Bradwell the Laurie Green, unveiled and blessed the work on 5 Ma 1996, at the 09.30am Eucharist.
+The Bishop of Bradwell, Laurie Green, unveiled and blessed the work on 5 Ma 1996, at the 09.30am Eucharist.